influxdata/docs-v2/content/influxdb/v2.4/process-data/get-started.md

   }
 ```

-To learn more about using tasks with invokable scripts, see the [API reference documentation](/influxdb/cloud/api/#operation/PostTasks)
+To learn more about creating tasks that run invokable scripts, see how to [create a task that references a script](/influxdb/cloud/process-data/manage-tasks/create-task/#create-a-task-that-references-a-script).

 {{% /cloud-only %}}